Fethullah Gülen: Anatolian nationalism; Turkish Islam

 Gülen defines Turkish nationalism by particular type of Anatolian Muslim culture that is at the roots of the modern Turkish nation state, rather than by any specific ethnicity.
 He believes Turkish Islam (meaning "Sufism") an especially legitimate, if not an exclusively valid expression of the Islamic faith, especially with concern individuals of a Turkish background.
 Albeit Gülen ascribes positive characteristics to various localized entities, overall the tenor of Gülen's teachings warn against the human tendencies toward insularity or discriminations against people of other ethnicities, other branches of Islam, or other faiths.

 Kurdish issues

-He was accused of being against the peace process which had aimed to resolve the long-running Kurdish-Turkish conflict.
+He was accused of being against the peace process that had aimed to resolve the long-running Kurdish-Turkish conflict.
 However, Gülen's supporters dismiss this claim, citing his work with many Kurds.
+Gulen movement established the first Kurdish language private TV channel in Turkey in 2010.

 Freedom of expression

 Excerpt from Gülen-penned op-ed in The New York Times:

 Secularism

 Gülen has criticized secularism in Turkey as "reductionist materialism".
 However, he has in the past said that a secular approach that is "not anti-religious" and "allows for freedom of religion and belief, is compatible with Islam."

 According to one Gülen press release, in democratic-secular countries, 95% of Islamic principles are permissible and practically feasible, and there is no problem with them.
 The remaining 5% "are not worth fighting for".

+Gülen does not favor for the implementation of Sharia law by the state.
+He argues that most Islamic regulations pertain to individual's private life, while only a small portion relate to governance.

+He states that the democratic form of government is the best choice, and is very critical of the regimes in Iran and Saudi Arabia.